 Best of all the Blues dance community is simply amazing.
 Every week I get to meet a large room full of people who are happy to see me and dance.

 6. Found Love

-Being entrepreneur means your social life diminishes over time, but one of the most wonderful aspects of last year was that I met this wonder woman who is very kind, charismatic, creative, smart, witty, and fashionable.
+Being an entrepreneur means your social life diminishes over time, but one of the most wonderful aspects of last year was that I met this wonderful woman who is very kind, charismatic, creative, smart, witty, and fashionable.
 She plays roller derby and is learning how to dance.
 I feel blessed to have her in my life and I really hope that our relationship is nourished and nurtured for a very very long time.
 Oh … and she has this wonderful black lab puppy called Hank.
 I got myself a 2 for 1 deal.

 Update: it didn’t work out unfortunately

 The announcement was made a week ago, but we launched the landing page in mid-December.
 We are building an open science platform using Anahita.
 It is called Banu.io which is a network for scientists to share their raw scientific data and make it available as an API.
 The concept of connecting the dots and network graphs have been a passion of mine for the past few years and out of all the business ideas that I have been researching and experimenting with I decided that serving science is where my heart is at.
 So I officially picked my battle.

 It is never as simple as it seems.
 Entrepreneurship is hard work and I have been through things that I don’t wish for my enemies, but I must say that looking back 2014 was an incredible year for me.
 In the meantime, I have major battles ahead for the new year.
 I guess that’s what the meaning of life is, or at least for me: that is to learn, experience, and grow so I can leave a positive social impact someday.